visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Examples
 ~~~~~~~~

+TODO should this section be after the input args?

 Lets look at some examples, starting with some simulated x rays using
 curv2d.silo, which contains a 2D R-Z mesh.
 Here is a pseudocolor plot